atreyeem99/ORCA-keywords/README.md

 - `wB97X-D2` Chai and Head-Gordon’s wB97X-2(TQZ) range-separated GGA-based DHDF with spin-component scaling
 - `nprocs` processors
 - `Zoom-NEB (Z-NEB)` method has been included this implementation, where the objective of the method is to locate a saddle point more accurately with a better resolution compared to CI-NEB calculations.
+- `CI-NEB` calculation is carried out to obtain a rough convergence towards the MEP